 The Sint Maarten Fitness Center hours may be limited.
 Currently enrolled students of AUC, faculty, staff and such guests that have been issued an identification badge bearing the name and picture of the individual "User" are approved to use the Fitness Center.
-Fitness Center users must always have an AUC ID badge available for easy verification by AUC staff and must adhere to current social distancing requirements posted in the Fitness Center.
-To ensure social distancing, Fitness Center users must reserve a time in advance.
+Fitness Center users must always have an AUC ID badge available for easy verification by AUC staff.